 Students are expected to complete all assigned readings and homework assignments prior to coming to class, clinical, or lab.
 The student will be responsible for the didactic content discussed in the classroom.
-Clinical hours will be made up at the discretion of the course coordinator.

 Online Activities

 Students will need to be proficient in using computer and internet applications to access and complete course requirements.
 The faculty is not responsible for teaching the student basic computing skills and navigation of Learning Management system.
 The student is expected to log in to the Canvas course daily.
 It is important to look for any announcements and to monitor/participate in discussions as assigned.
 Eastern Standard Time in the United States is the required time zone for all course submissions.